Sydney’s main railway station was built in 1906 on top of an old convent and cemetery (watch out for ghosts). The 75m Gothic clock tower...

 216 Commonwealth St · interesting places nearby

-The coolest progeny of Sydney’s recent tapas explosion, Bodega has a casual vibe, good-lookin’ staff and a funky matador mural.
-Tapas dishes vary widely in size and price, from spiced pumpkin and feta empanadas to hefty slabs of seared salmon with tahini and pickled cucumber.
-Wash 'em down with Hispanic wine, sherry, port or beer and plenty of Mediterranean gusto.
+The coolest progeny of Sydney’s tapas explosion, Bodega has a casual vibe, good-lookin’ staff and a funky matador mural.
+Dishes vary widely in size and price.
+Wash 'em down with Spanish and South American wine, sherry, port or beer, and plenty of Latin gusto.